rednokay/nvim/README.md

 ## Installation

 *Lua* and *luarocks* are required for some lazy functions.
 Install by using your systems package manager.
-On fedora that would be:
+On Fedora that would be:

 ```bash
 sudo dnf install lua luarocks